 20 – Goody Two Shoes

 There is no prize for guessing the most popular festive theatrical show across the country: “A Christmas Carol”.
 Be it in the form of a play or the musical “Scrooge”, a production will be staged at Christmastime in a theatre not too far from you.
-Another popular stage musical is “White Christmas”, with a glorious collection of songs from the irrepressible Irving Berlin.
+Another popular stage musical in recent years has been the revival of “White Christmas”, with a glorious collection of songs from the irrepressible Irving Berlin.

-The stage version of the hugely popular animation “The Snowman” is now taking its rightful place in the panoply of British Christmas theatre offerings.
-“The Snowman” is an enduring festive tradition created by the Peacock Theatre, with the show now in its 21st year and taking flight this year up and down the land.
+The stage version of the hugely popular animation “The Snowman” has been taking its rightful place in the panoply of British Christmas theatre offerings.
+“The Snowman” is an enduring festive tradition created by the Peacock Theatre, with the show now having run for more than two decades.
+It will hopefully continue to take flight up and down the land.

 Radio City Splendour